ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 If we are in the `project` directory and use `cd planning`, is a relative or absolute path being referenced?
 How do you know?

  <!-- Answer Starts Here -->
+That is a relative path, because th starting point isn't the root directory, it is the project directory
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+If I were using it for the project, and all the material was clearly organizied in files for the project, then I would be able to use an relative path, probably somethine like media/img.png
  <!-- Answer Ends Here -->

 <hr>